-In PE, we are developing our skills within team sports.
-During our hockey lessons, while we are developing our hockey skills, we will also be developing our communication skills and tactical awareness.
+In PE, we are practising and developing our dancing skills.
+During outdoor sessions, we will be developing our aim and accuracy skills.

+We would like to take this opportunity to thank you for your continued support.
 If you have any queries about your child's education, please feel free to make an appointment by speaking to us.